noltron000-coursework/FEW-1-1_api-project-svg/README.md

 >
 > _— <a href="https://developer.mozilla.org/en-US/docs/Web/SVG">MDN Web Docs</a>_

 An SVG is an acronym for Scalable Vector Graphics.
-They
+While raster images take large amounts of bandwidth to download assets, SVG files are relatively small in filesize.
+The drawback is that the client's computer must process the file once it reaches their machine—however this process is comparably minimal, especially for less complex assets.

+Raster images remain a better choice for realistic and textured images, like photography.
+Extremely complex SVG files take heavy resources to compute.
+As such, SVG files are usually stylized and simple.

+### SVG Super Powers